k8af/fvtt-buster-Dockerfile/README.md

 ----

 ## Sources
-### foundry vtt wiki
+### Foundry VTT Wiki
-- If you are new to foundry's virtual multiplayer tabletop check: [Foundry Virtual Tabletop](https://foundryvtt.com/)
+- If you are new to foundry's VTT - virtual Tabletop check: [Foundry Virtual Tabletop](https://foundryvtt.com/)
 - Here you can find more about the the latest [Foundry VTT Release](https://foundryvtt.com/releases/9.238)
 - If you know Foundry VTT but you don't know hosting with docker visit: [Hosting with Docker](https://foundryvtt.wiki/en/setup/hosting/Docker)